The Myriad

+The Myriad is an indie, alternative rock group formed in Seattle in 2001.
+The band received critical acclaim with their second studio album With Arrows, With Poise which featured the single, "A Clean Shot."
+In 2007, they won MTV2's Dew Circuit Breakout challenge, deeming them the breakout band of the year.
+The Myriad went on hiatus in 2010 after the death of their drummer Randy Miller and eventually reunited in 2023.
+Vocalist Jeremy Edwardson is the only constant member of the group.

+History

 Seattle alt-rock outfit The Myriad began in 2001 with university students Jeremy Edwardson and John Roger Schofield.
 The duo recruited Scott Davis (drums), Jonathan Young (guitar), and Steven Tracy (guitar, piano) to join them in the endeavor.
-After three EP releases, their debut album “You Can't Trust a Ladder” was released on June 14, 2005, and the band began touring extensively.
+After three EP releases, their debut album You Can't Trust a Ladder was released on June 14, 2005, and the band began touring extensively.
 In 2006, after the departure of drummer Scott Davis, Randy Miller joined the outfit on drums.

 The Myriad's biggest boost came in December 2007, when the band won MTV2's Dew Circuit Breakout competition.
-Their video for "A Clean Shot" began rotation on the network in January 2008, the same year that their second album, "With Arrows, With Poise," was released on Koch Records on May 13, 2008.
+Their video for "A Clean Shot" began rotation on the network in January 2008, the same year that their second album, With Arrows, with Poise, was released on Koch Records on May 13, 2008.
+"A Clean Shot" was the most played video on MTV during the spring of 2008.
+It would also go on to be released in Rock Band for PlayStation and Xbox.

 After touring for four years, the band went on hiatus in late 2008 after finding out their drummer Randy Miller had been diagnosed with cancer.
-In August 2009, the band announced they were heading out on the "All Creatures Tour".
+In August 2009, the band announced they were regrouping and heading out on the "All Creatures Tour."
+Regarding the brief hiatus, Jeremy Edwardson stated, "This has, without a doubt, been the most uncertain year of The Myriad.
+Last fall we made a decision to put down our instruments and wait with our drummer Randy as he began his fight with cancer.
+It would be 8 months before we all played in a room together again.
+That was a few weeks ago.
+We didn’t have an agenda.
+There was no 'let’s write an album to change the world!' conversations that we had shared in the past."